broadinstitute/gatk-sv-single-sample/README.md

-# gatk-sv-clinical
+# gatk-sv-single-sample

-This repository contains WDL scripts to run the GATK-SV Clinical WGS Structural Variation detection pipeline.
+This repository contains WDL scripts to run the GATK-SV Single Sample WGS Structural Variation detection pipeline.

-Clinical WGS SV Pipeline Overview
+Single Sample WGS SV Pipeline Overview
 Modules, Steps, and Workflows

-The workflow is divided into several modules shared with the joint calling version of this pipeline as well as several custom steps specific to clinical processing of a single sample with a reference panel.
+The workflow is divided into several modules shared with the joint calling version of this pipeline as well as several custom steps specific to single sample processing of a single sample with a reference panel.

 - Module 00: Preprocessing
 	- Step a: Run input SV algorithms and QC